fly-apps/self-host-ollama/README.md

-# Self-hosting Ollama models on Fly.io
+# Self-hosted Ollama app on Fly.io

 A simple repo for deploying Ollama on Fly.io.